Take a Bow (Madonna song): Live performances, covers and usage in media

-On January 30, 1995, Madonna performed "Take a Bow" on the American Music Awards of 1995, accompanied by Babyface and full orchestral strings.
+On January 30, 1995, Madonna performed "Take a Bow" in a cheongsam on the American Music Awards of 1995, accompanied by Babyface and full orchestral strings.
 Babyface said the performance was terrifying for him: "I was nervous as hell.
 But you couldn't actually see my legs shaking under the suit.
 When we finished, she told me she had never been that nervous before.
 That was crazy to me -- I was thinking, 'You're Madonna, you're on stage all the time!'".
 On February 18, 1995, Madonna arrived in Europe to promote Bedtime Stories; that same day, she appeared on German TV show Wetten, dass..?, where she was interviewed and performed "Secret" and "Take a Bow".
 On February 22, 1995, Madonna and Babyface sang the song at the Sanremo Music Festival 1995 in Sanremo, Italy.
 At the end of the performance, she thanked the audience in Italian, and received a standing ovation.
 Madonna did rehearse the song for 2004's Re-Invention World Tour, but it was ultimately cut from the setlist and not included in the show.

 Madonna had never performed "Take a Bow" on any of her concert tours until February 4, 2016, when she performed the song during the Taipei stop of her Rebel Heart Tour.
 After the performance, she exclaimed "That was fun!
 First time ever.
 Hit a few bad notes, but it felt good to sing it."
 The singer subsequently performed the song in the other cities during the Asian and Oceanian legs of the Rebel Heart Tour.
 The live performance of the song was released as a bonus track on the Japanese DVD/Blu-ray edition of Rebel Heart Tour (2017).
 An acoustic version of "Take a Bow" was performed on Madonna's one-off concert in Melbourne, Madonna: Tears of a Clown.
+Madonna also performed the song as part of the setlist of The Celebration Tour (2023-2024).

-Hong Kong pop singer Sandy Lam recorded a version of the song for her 1997 English language covers album "Wonderful World (美妙世界)".
+Hong Kong pop singer Sandy Lam recorded a version of the song for her 1997 English language covers album Wonderful World (美妙世界).
 Serbian pop singer Bebi Dol released Serbian language-cover literally titled "Pokloni se", on her 1995 album Ritam srca.
 Philippine bossa nova singer Sitti recorded a cover of this song for her second album My Bossa Nova.
 Korean rock band Jaurim covered the song on their album The Youth Admiration.
-Trisha Yearwood and Babyface covered the song on CMT's Crossroads, which aired on September 21, 2007.
+Trisha Yearwood and Babyface covered the song on CMT Crossroads, which aired on September 21, 2007.
 Melissa Totten did a Hi-NRG cover for her 2008 dance album Forever Madonna.
 American pop folk singer Matt Alber plays an acoustic cover on his 2011 album Constant Crows.
-"Take a Bow" was featured in the final episode of the first season of Friends, "The One Where Rachel Finds Out", when Rachel goes to the airport to tell Ross that she knows he is in love with her.
+"Take a Bow" was featured in the final episode of the first season of Friends, "The One Where Rachel Finds Out", when Rachel Green (Jennifer Aniston) goes to the airport to tell Ross Gellar (David Schwimmer) that she knows he is in love with her.
 "Take a Bow" was used in promos for the final season of Beverly Hills, 90210.